hasura/graphql-engine/community/learn/graphql-tutorials/tutorials/react-apollo-typescript/tutorial-site/content/introduction.md

 Try this deployed version of the app to see what we'll be building: https://learn-hasura-todo-app.netlify.com/

+This app uses functional components with hooks usage throughout.

 ## Will this course teach React concepts as well?
 No, we will be simulating a scenario where we already have a GraphQL API and the basic UI of a React app built.
 Our task in this scenario is to integrate the GraphQL APIs into our react app to build a complete and working app.